Analyzing your prompt, please hold on...

 An error occurred while retrieving the results.
 Please refresh the page and try again.

-First create a WPF application using Visual Studio IDE.
-Click on File » New » Project menu and select WPF Application from Templates, name the project and click OK.
-You can target your project to any .NET Framework higher than 2.0, however, you cannot use client profile .NET Frameworks.
+First, create a WPF application using the Visual Studio IDE.
+Click on File » New » Project menu, and select WPF Application from Templates, name the project, and click OK.
+You can target your project to any .NET Framework higher than 2.0; however, you cannot use client‑profile .NET Frameworks.

-Add the references to the following assemblies by right clicking the References from Solution Explorer window and select Add Reference menu.
+Add the references to the following assemblies by right‑clicking the References in the Solution Explorer window and selecting the Add Reference menu.

-This action adds the required assemblies to the application, that is; copies the assemblies to the the Bin folder of the application.
+This action adds the required assemblies to the application, that is, copies the assemblies to the Bin folder of the application.

 Next, go to the XAML file and add the following namespaces and assembly references within the Windows tag.